valentinoli/optml-project/README.md

-# Sampling can be faster than optimization - extension to multiple mixture models
+# Gaussian Mixture Modeling: comparing expectation-maximization and Markov Chain Monte Carlo methods
-In this project we test the hypothesis that the results seen in the paper replicate and that they extend to other log-concave densities.
+In this project we test the hypothesis that the results seen in [this paper](https://arxiv.org/pdf/1811.08413.pdf) replicate

 ## Setting up
-1. Install pre-commit: `pip install pre-commit` and then run `pre-commit install`.
-This activates a git-hook in the repo to avoid issues with git tracking output in jupyter notebooks.
 1. Install the requirements: `pip install -r requirements.txt`.
-2. Open the notebook `experiment.ipynb`.
+2. Open and run the notebook `experiment.ipynb` (use Jupyter Notebook and not Jupyter Lab)

-3. ...
-4. Great success!
+## Authors
+* Daniel Berg Thomsen
+* Matthieu Masouyé
+* Valentin Oliver Loftsson